The Forsyth County Department of Animal Control depends on the support of our community.

 welcomes your involvement.

-Orientations for volunteers 16 and older are held the 3rd Tuesday of each month
+Orientations for volunteers 16 and older are held the 1st Saturday at 3 pm and the 3rd Tuesday at 6 pm each month

 at the Animal Shelter.
-Orientation begins promptly at 6 pm and lasts approximately
+Orientation begins promptly at the scheduled time and lasts approximately

 an hour.
 It’s the first step to volunteering with us.
 Check the